What is an Audio Interface?

 Selecting Proper I/O Configurations

 Digital input/output might not appear to be crucial when you are just starting out in the business.
 However, they can be significantly beneficial in due course.
-For example, several high-end 1-2 channel microphone preamps include S/PDIF output that enables users to connect the devices to the audio interface without denying them beneficial line-level input.
+For example, several high-end 1-2 channel microphone preamps include S/PDIF output.
+This is already in a digital format and enables users to connect the devices to the audio interface.
+The signal can then be passed on to your computer for processing.
+This is definitely a more advanced setup that most casual users will not need.

 Some Terms that You Need to Know